DataDog/documentation/content/tracing/setup/first_class_dimensions.md

 * Availability zone
 * Datacenter

-A primary tag must follow these rules:
+Primary tags must follow a different set of rules from those of conventional tags:

-* It must start with a lowercase letter.
+* They must start with a lowercase letter.
 * Other characters must be alphanumeric lowercase Unicode characters, underscores, minuses, colons, periods, or slashes.
-* It must not be more than 100 characters long.
+* They must not be more than 100 characters long.

 ### Setup